 # New Age Philanthropy.
 Rise of the Geeks and Technology for Giving

 A resurgence in philanthropy through an altruistic thrust by young technology billionaires has made the social sector more transparent, causing a paradigm shift in the prevailing social business model.
-The structural shift boosted nonprofits efficiency and channeled social entrepreneurship.
-In recent years, new age philanthropists like Bill Gates and Melinda Gates, Paul Allen, Pierre Omidyar, Thomas Siebel, Michael and Susan Dell to name a few, brought more accountability into the nonprofit sector.
-The significant structural change brought by new age philanthropists resulted in an increase in capital resources, innovation, and technical know-how within the giving ecosystem.
-The new age of giving percolated among many billionaires and millionaires around the world, increasing the number of philanthropists.
-Example, Warren Buffet and Bill Gates giving pledge movement.
+The structural transformation boosted nonprofits’ efficiency and channeled social entrepreneurship.
+In recent years, new-age philanthropists like Bill Gates and Melinda Gates, Paul Allen, Pierre Omidyar, Thomas Siebel, Michael, and Susan Dell, to name a few, brought more accountability into the nonprofit sector.
+The significant structural change brought by new-age philanthropists resulted in increased capital resources, innovation, and technical know-how within the giving ecosystem.
+The new age of giving percolated among many billionaires and millionaires worldwide, increasing the number of philanthropists.
+For example, Warren Buffet and Bill Gates giving pledge movement.

 — Bill Gates (@BillGates) April 23, 2018

-Focus on critical sectors, including defining a measurable mission, example, eradication of malaria by a specific date brought a renewed focus on addressing critical issues facing the society.
-Bountiful budget helped in designing creative solutions as well as attracting the best talent in the industry.
+Focus on critical sectors, including defining a measurable mission, for example, eradicating malaria by a specific date, brought a renewed focus on addressing critical issues facing society.
+A bountiful budget helped creative design solutions and attracted the best talent in the industry.
 A formative change in philanthropy started through a rigorous scientific method for identifying and evaluating critical solutions using statistics and other data-driven models.
-Furthermore, new age philanthropists are usually successful tech entrepreneurs, well-educated with tangible skill sets, who leverage their contacts to motivate and collaborate with other entrepreneurs, government officials for sustainable social missions.
+Furthermore, new-age philanthropists are usually successful tech entrepreneurs, well-educated with tangible skill sets, who leverage their contacts to motivate and collaborate with other entrepreneurs, government officials for sustainable social missions.